chucklever/i-d-nfs-acl/draft-cel-nfsv4-nfsacl.md

 will have the ACCESS3_DELETE bit set to 0, indicating that the client does not have this permission.

+The server should return a status of ACL2_OK if no errors occurred that prevented the server from making the required access checks.

 #### ERRORS

 - ACL2ERR_IO
 - ACL2ERR_STALE

 # NFSACL Version 3

 Version 3 of the NFSACL protocol is used in conjunction only with version 3 of the NFS protocol.

+## NFS Version 3 Behavior Changes

-An NFS version 3 server denies an NFS request by terminating the requested procedure before it is executed and returning a status value of NFS3ERR_ACCESS.
+When an NFS version 3 server receives an NFS request on a file object where an ACL denies permission, the server responds by terminating the procedure before it is executed and returning a status value of NFS3ERR_ACCESS.

 If an Access Control List does not contain an ACE that grants a requesting user "read" or execute access to the object represented